 - Once you have completed all criteria in the rubric, submit your response.

-- To view your host and college supervisor evaluations once they are submitted, click on those tabs.
+- You will be able to view your host and college supervisor evaluations once they are BOTH submitted.